John-OK/FullStackSteps/README.md

 ```
 npm run build
 ```
-20. cd to django project folder where 'manage.py' is
+20. CD to django project folder where 'manage.py' is
 21. Check if everything is setup correctly:
 ```
 python manage.py runserver